2007 is the year of our 10th birthday and we intend to make it a good year.

 Communicating our vision of the future to our customers has always been important to us, and the degree of customer interaction is admired by BT.
 Therefore continuing to work closely with you, our customers, is extremely important and that affords the opportunity we have to give real feedback and influence the UK broadband roadmap.

 We're a Sheffield-based broadband and phone provider, selling services to homes and businesses across the UK.
-We believe that paying less shouldn't mean a compromise in service, and we're proud to be Which?
-Recommended Broadband Provider 2011 and 2012.
+We believe that paying less shouldn't mean a compromise in service.

 © Plusnet plc All Rights Reserved.
 E&OE